jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 how to run automated tests on Windows_ without WSL after you exit the tests
 *********************************************************************************

-.. warning:: This is for Windows_ without `Windows Subsystem for Linux`_
+.. warning:: This is ONLY for Windows_ without `Windows Subsystem for Linux`_, if you have MacOS_ or successfully installed `Windows Subsystem for Linux`_ on a Windows_ computer, skip this part

 * Make sure you are in the ``pumping_python`` folder_, then `change directory` to ``truth_table``

   .. code-block:: PowerShell
     :emphasize-lines: 1

     cd truth_table

 * Activate the `virtual environment`_